OUR HISTORY

 1989

-Javier Cremades de Adaro, and agronomist who loved the countryside, acquired the estate and planted the first 200 hectares which would eventually grow to 520 ha spread over ten terroirs: Hoyo Dornajo, La Mina, Prado del Rey, El Pino, Los Robles, Valdelayegua, Salgüero, La Recorba, Los Quemados and Las Tasugueras.
+The estate is purchased by Javier Cremades de Adaro, an agricultural engineer and a passionate lover of the land.
+The planting of the first 200 hectares begins, eventually reaching a total of 520 hectares across the current 10 plots: Hoyo Dornajo, La Mina, Prado del Rey, El Pino, Los Robles, Valdelayegua, Salgüero, La Recorba, Los Quemados, and Las Tasugueras

 1996